valeriacalado/database-braziliancities/README.md

 # Brazilian Cities Database

-> This is a comprehensive database that includes the names of all Brazilian cities, along with their respective states and regions.
+> This is a database that includes the names of all Brazilian cities, along with their respective states and regions.
 This meticulously curated collection serves as a resource for anyone in need of information regarding Brazilian cities for research purposes.

 Used: